ForomePlatform/anfisa/doc/dev/zygocity.rst

 * The main idea of request: let us consider case when only proband is affected.
 It might happen that on some "gene" each parent has (different) dangerous variant in heterozygous state.
     These variants have no effect because second copy of gene are not broken.
-But proband has both copies of "gene" broken: one copy is broken by one ov dangerous variants, ans second copy - by another one.
+But proband has both copies of "gene" broken: one copy is broken by one of dangerous variants, ans second copy - by another one.

-* From informatical point of view, the detection of compound events is a clear taks.
+* From informational point of view, the detection of compound events is a clear tasks.
     In practice however there are serious difficulties to prepare proper setup for this detection.
 Results of the procedure might be good only if most part of benign variants are filtered out before the detection process.
 It is a matter of experiments, so the